 Every website needs a website host: basically, a place to store a website’s information (its front pages, and behind-the-scenes stuff too).
 For example, our hosting company Siteground stores our website’s information.
 They “host” us.
 And we can run WordPress.org software to customize our website.

 Essentially, I’m renting space on the Internet from Siteground.
 But I have the advantage of using the incredibly customizable WordPress.org software.
 People refer to what I do with my website as “self-hosted WordPress.”

 People refer to what I do with my website as “self-hosted WordPress.”

 There are also website hosts on the Internet that start out as “free,” like WordPress.com, Blogger and even Wix.

-Although free sounds great (trust me, we love free things), you are obviously restricted with what you can accomplish on a free website, as opposed to owning your own website and simply renting space from a web host like Siteground.
+Although free sounds great (trust me, I love free things), you are obviously restricted with what you can accomplish on a free website, as opposed to owning your own website and simply renting space from a web host like Siteground.

 Do you already know the difference between free and self-hosted?
 And you’re ready to start your own profitable, self-hosted blog?

 WordPress.com is a free hosting service that is perfect for personal blogs (aka blogging about your day-to-day life or feelings), but not ultimately not good for blog monetization.
 WordPress.com is a free host.

 You don’t have to pay for the free plan, but you are limited in the customization for your blog, as well as the type of content you can produce.